setsumi/ShutdownTimer/README.md

 Example: `.\ShutdownTimerClassic.exe /SetTime 01:00 /SetAction Hibernate /SetMode Launch` This command will launch launch Shutdown Timer in hibernation mode with 1 hours, 0 minutes and 0 seconds and start the countdown.

-If you want to redistribute my executable with your own app/script you are free to do so.
-Please just keep it updated and mention this project somewhere in the description (ie: follow the license for this project).

 # Behavior 📄

 ## Shutdown sequence